Matrix nearness problems and eigenvalue optimization: Matrix stabilization

 where $\alpha(X)$ denotes the spectral abscissa of $X$ and $\rho$ is a penalty parameter.
 We obtain in this way an initial matrix for our method, whose distance from $A$ is approximately $3.14$.
-After applying our interior method we obtain a stabilized matrix which has $3$ eigenvalues on the vertical axis with abscissa $-\delta=-0.1$; its distance from $A$ is $\oeps \approx 2.94$, which is larger than the distance computed by the exterior method, but still a nearby matrix.
+After applying the interior method we obtain a stabilized matrix which has $3$ eigenvalues on the vertical axis with abscissa $-\delta=-0.1$; its distance from $A$ is $\oeps \approx 2.94$, which is larger than the distance computed by the exterior method, but still a nearby matrix.

 The method proposed by Gillis and Sharma (\cite{GilS17}) yields a stabilized matrix with approximate distance $1.92$ for $\delta=0$.
 The matrix has the double eigenvalue $0$ and further $4$ eigenvalues approximately aligned on the imaginary axis.
-We applied our interior method starting from the matrix computed by the algorithm by Gillis and Sharma (\cite{GilS17}).
-According to our experiments, this matrix turns out to be optimal also with respect to our method.
+We applied the interior method starting from the matrix computed by the algorithm by Gillis and Sharma (\cite{GilS17}).
+According to our experiments, this matrix turns out to be locally optimal also with respect to the functional of our method. \bng This means that if we take it as a starting value for our algorithm, it does not change, since it satisfies the extremality conditions in our approach. \eng

 We refer to Guglielmi \& Lubich (\cite{GL17}) for numerical experiments of matrix stabilization for large sparse matrices, done with a numerical method that is closely related to the exterior method considered here, and for numerical comparisons with other methods.